-The most recent contracts for deputy ministers, senior officials and employees within the offices of a Minister or the Premier are posted.
+Contracts for the disclosure period for deputy ministers, senior officials and employees within the offices of a Minister, the Premier or within ministries are posted.
 Where applicable, termination agreements are also posted.
 Information will be updated twice a year; no later than June 30 and December 31.

 The government’s public service salaries are based on a classification system that:

 - allows for consistent treatment of employees who perform similar work

 - provides increases within salary ranges for employees who meet performance expectations

 - accounts for salaries in other jurisdictions, organizations and industries to remain competitive (which may result in out-of-range pay)

 This data is also available in a number of open formats on the Alberta Open Government Portal